frederic-perez/AmE-dictionary/dictionary.md

 __pit<sup>2</sup>__ _v_ _The special election pits Ed Marley against Gabriel Gomez._
 __pitch<sup>1</sup>__ _n_ _We recovered the ball in their side of the pitch after pressing well._
 __pitch<sup>2</sup>__ _v_ _To pitch a tent._
-__pith helmet__
-__pith helmet__ The pith helmet is a lightweight cloth-covered helmet made of cork or pith.
+__pith helmet__ :two: The pith helmet is a lightweight cloth-covered helmet made of cork or pith.
 Designed to shade the wearer's head and face from the sun, pith helmets were often worn by European travelers and explorers, in the varying climates found in Africa, southeast Asia, as well as the tropics, but have also been used in many other contexts. _Syn_ safari helmet, sun helmet, topee, sola topee, salacot, topi, cork sun helmet
 __pithy__
 __pittance__
 __pitted__ _v_ _Pitted cherries._